zdeal1026/planner/README.md

 # Credits
-Matierial and ideas borrowed from Trilogy Education services along with teachings from Anthony Cooper and Sasha Peterson.
+Matierial and ideas borrowed from Trilogy Education services along with teachings from Anthony Cooper, Mahesh Kommareddi, and multiple TA's.

 # Screenshot